iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

 ## Usage instructions

 Download the library:
- * via npm: `npm install cytoscape-snap-to-grid`,
+ * via npm: `npm install cytoscape-grid-guide`,
- * via bower: `bower install cytoscape-snap-to-grid`, or
+ * via bower: `bower install cytoscape-grid-guide`, or
  * via direct download in the repository (probably from a tag).

 `require()` the library as appropriate for your project: